 January is Radon Action Month

 The Kansas Radon Program encourages all homeowners to test for radon.
-Test kits can be obtained from your Meadowlark Extension District offices located in Seneca, Holton or Oskaloosa.
-These kits include the testing kit, information to send off for the lab analysis and return postage.
-Currently, the cost of radon kits is $6, but once our stock is used up the cost will go up.
+Test kits can be obtained from your Meadowlark Extension District offices in Oskaloosa, Holton and Seneca.
+For more information, contact Cindy at 785-863-2212.

 More than 112,000 radon measurements have been reported in Kansas, according to the Kansas Department of Health and Environment.
 The agency indicated that the statewide average indoor radon level in Kansas is 4.9 picocuries of radon per liter (pCi/L), which is above the EPA threshold of 4.0.

-More information about radon, testing and mitigation is available at kansasradonprogram.org/home or by calling the Kansas Radon Hotline at 1-800-693-5343.
-For more information, please contact Cindy Williams, [email protected], or by calling 785-863-2212.
+For more information about radon, testing and mitigation is available at www.kansasradonprogram.org/home or by calling the Kansas Radon Hotline at 1-800-693-5343.